 You should get a minimum of 5 hours of sleep per night; 6-8 hours would be better.
 You'll find you sleep much better and are more rested feeling when you wake up if you have a consistent exercise program.

 5. How and what you BREATHE

 How - Take DEEP breaths through your nose that expand your abdomen.
 Don't be a shallow breather!
 Correct breathing is important.
-It causes the diaphragm to work the way it was designed to, which augments heart action.
-Correct breathing helps re-balance the autonomic nervous system.
+It causes the diaphragm to work the way it was designed to, which augments heart action and lymphatic pumping.
+"Correct" breathing helps re-balance the autonomic nervous system. learn more

 6. What you THINK about

 How you think is probably the only thing on earth that you have absolute control over, and if you harness this concept, you'll see an improvement in your attitude, life, and health.

 How do I go through life without causing interference?